 Our nation's maritime history is reflected in the museum collections of San Francisco Maritime NHP.
 The collections represent the endeavors of people making their living from the sea, from the immigrant seaman to the head of a maritime corporation, from the naval architect to the sailmaker.
 Letters, documents, photographs, books, charts, maps, plans, parts of large vessels, small craft, fine art, tools, clothing, and personal effects all help to tell the story of America's maritime heritage.

 Objects: The museum Object Collections number approximately 35,000 items.
 They run the gamut from large parts of sailing vessels rescued from an undignified demise, to fine art created for the documentation and admiration of such vessels.
 There are items from the everyday lives of people making their living at sea, relying on the sea for transportation, and of those who became wealthy from their maritime endeavors.
 The object collections are a treasure trove of the iconic to the practical, containing tangible links that help bring maritime history to life.
-Access to the Park's stored museum artifact and stored small craft collection is currently unavailable until fall 2013 as we prepare to move these collections to a new facility.
-Decisions regarding potential new acquisitions to the museum collection will be deferred until January 2013 when the move is complete.
+Access to the Park's stored museum artifact and stored small craft collection is currently unavailable until fall 2014 as we move these collections to a new facility.
 If you are in need of research assistance during this time, please contact us.
 We thank you for your cooperation and understanding.

 Archives: The Archival Collections concern the history and achievements of seafaring Americans primarily of the Pacific Coast of North America covering the span of history from the California Gold Rush era to the recent past.
 They include paper records (such as manuscripts, naval architecture and marine engineering drawings), photographs, film and video, and audio records on tape and digital media.
 The major subjects encompassed in the archives are oceanic and coastal trade, the San Francisco Bay and river systems, marine harvesting, marine business, labor and shore-based support activities.